davidB/git2_credentials/README.md

     .clone("git@github.com:davidB/git2_credentials.git", dst.as_ref()).unwrap();
 ```

-you can run the example via
+You can run the example via

 ```sh
 cargo run --example clone -- --nocapture
 ```

+You can provide custom UI (to ask password, passphrase) by providing a `CredentialUI`.
+A default implementation (with [dialoguer](https://crates.io/crates/dialoguer) is provided.

 ### Build